finos/.github/profile/README.md

 # FINOS Projects

-Here are some of FINOS' most active projects (as of 30 Nov 2025):
+Here are some of FINOS' most active projects (as of 01 Dec 2025):

 **Special Interest Groups:**